jacione/ptychodactyl/docs/_build/html/_sources/api/camera.rst.txt

 These can each be found in the source code of *camera.py*.

-.. autofunction:: camera.get_camera
+.. autofunction:: ptycho.camera.get_camera

-.. autoclass:: camera.Camera
+.. autoclass:: ptycho.camera.Camera
     :members: